“It’s all about moving forward:” Two women band together, promoting love, not hate

 Grand Rapids Mayor, Rosalynn Bliss is off until after the New Year, but staff members say she supports the idea.

-Eizans and Nowack are hoping to raise $7,500 through a GoFundMe page.
+Eizans and Nowak are hoping to raise $7,500 through a GoFundMe page.

 There is more information on the "Hate has no home here' Facebook page.

-If you feel like you could benefit from support from a loving community, or you would like to get involved in the ‘Hate has no home here’ movement, email Eizans or Nowack here.
+If you feel like you could benefit from support from a loving community, or you would like to get involved in the 'Hate has no home here' movement, email Eizans or Nowak at loveisgreatergr@gmail.com.